fabiomadge/LightMaster/README.md

 ## Setup

 The sources are delivered in the form of a MPLAB X project.
-Building should ba as easy as hitting build.
+Building should be as easy as hitting build.

 ## Hardware